aws-samples/amazon-q-business-samples/README.md

 With Amazon Q Business, you can build an interactive chat application environment for your organization’s end users, using a combination of your enterprise data and large language model knowledge, or enterprise data only.

-To get started, verify your AWS account is allowlisted for Amazon Q Business, then follow the tutorials below to create your first application.
+To get started, verify your AWS account is allowlisted for Amazon Q Business, then follow the tutorial below to create your first application.

 ### Allow-listing Amazon Q Business